-\ is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children.
-(National Standard 1: Suitable Person) \ understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children.
-(National Standard 2: Organisation) \ has a sound awareness of the records to be kept and the importance of these.
-(National Standard 14: Documentation) Improvements since the last inspection At the last inspection, the childminder was requested to improve her knowledge and understanding with regard to child protection issues.
-This she has done, through the attendance of a training course and through the studying of the subject.
-Complaints since the last inspection Since the last inspection, there have been no complaints made to Ofsted, that required the provider or Ofsted to take any action in order to meet the National Standards.
-The provider is required to keep a record of complaints made by parents, which they can see on request.
-The complaints record may contain complaints other than those made to Ofsted.
+The childminder - is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children (National Standard 1: Suitable person) - understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children (National Standard 2: Organisation) - has a sound awareness of the records to be kept and the importance of these.
+(National Standard 14: Documentation) Improvements since the last inspection At the last inspection it was recommended that the childminder update her knowledge and understanding of safeguarding children issues and procedures.
+She has successfully achieved this by attending training, and has the information necessary to protect children in her care.
+Complaints since the last inspection Since registration, there have been no complaints made to Ofsted that required the provider or Ofsted to take any action in order to meet the National Standards.
+The provider is required to have procedures for dealing with concerns and complaints from parents and to keep a record of complaints and their outcome.
 THE QUALITY AND STANDARDS OF THE CARE On the basis of the evidence collected on this inspection: